Electrolyte Disorders Q&A

 - Headaches

 Imbalanced electrolytes can cause serious medical problems like coma and heart attack.
-That’s why it’s essential to see your doctor at the first sign of electrolyte abnormalities.
+It's essential to see your doctor at the first sign of electrolyte abnormalities.

-Many conditions can lead to electrolyte disorders when left untreated.
-Examples include:
+Many conditions can lead to electrolyte disorders when left untreated, including:

 - Prolonged vomiting, sweating, and diarrhea